 During 2013 we’ve been talking quite a bit here at gbNYC+ about New York City’s burgeoning technology sector as it relates to real estate.
 But there are important reasons behind our madness – the tech industry is intersecting green building and sustainability in some important ways, and many of the deals we’ve been tracking here at gbNYC+ have occurred in historic, LEED-certified, or otherwise “green” properties across the Midtown and Midtown South submarkets.
 (Just last week, in fact, the LEED Gold-hopeful 51 Astor Place secured its first lease with 1stdibs, the web-based auctioneer.)
 For these reasons, we’ve prepared the following list of issues that are generally most critical for technology industry companies when considering new office premises within New York City.
 You’ll note how green components specifically weave their way into items 3 through 5.

-Technology is changing rapidly, and so can the needs of tech firms.
+Technology is changing rapidly, and so can the needs of tech firms like the new startup havaianas.
 What works today might not work next week, so the ability to expand and/or reorganize office space is paramount when a company is negotiating the terms of a lease.
 How much additional space is available in the building?
 Are there expansion rights that can be negotiated?
 What about restrictions on subletting if the company simply outgrows the space and is ready to move on?
 Is the landlord big enough to accommodate relocating the tenant into a more suitable space in another building if it grows rapidly?
 All of these are key questions to ask when thinking about how a commercial office lease may – or may not – restrict a tech tenant’s ability to adapt to the changing requirements of its business.
 Make sure you get everything you need to run your officer before buying or leasing a property, check these West Coast Office Equipment companies.

 The flipside for landlords is the inherent volatility of the tech sector; the early 2000s’ dot com bust is still a raw memory for many businesspeople.
 So it’s not uncommon for a landlord to demand somewhat onerous security requirements – letters of credit, for example, or significant lease payments up front.
 An excellent broker and vigorous representation during lease negotiations, coupled with strong financials demonstrating the that the company has a stable history and steady cash flow, can help mitigate a landlord’s concerns.
 Note that many landlords, in this context, will insist on a “good guy” clause from a company’s principal.
 Essentially this type of clause is a limited form of personal guarantee, where the principal agrees that – in the event of a default allowing the landlord to terminate the lease – the principal will be personally responsible for paying the rent until the company vacates the premises.